Module 03: Declarative management and automation of VMs with DevHub and GitOps

 | You will need to perform these next few tasks fairly quickly, or the VM may automatically restart due to Argo CD protecting the VM’s desired running state. |

-On this screen use either the Stop button, or select the option for Stop from the Actions drop down menu.
+On this screen use either the Stop button, or select the option for Stop from the Actions → Control drop down menu.

 With the virtual machine stopped, you now have the option to Delete the VM available in the Actions drop down menu.

-Once deleted, return to the argo dashboard where you will likely see the restore operation already in progress.
+Once deleted, return to the argo dashboard where you will see that the application is OutOfSync.

 The Argo CD dashboard will step through an automated process where it will briefly show the following: